RimWally/pdsnd_github/README.md

 ### Project Title
 Replace the Project Title
-named after the project "pdsnd_github"
+"pdsnd_github"

 ### Description
-Describe what your project is about and what it does
+Describe what your project is about and what it does practicing the commands taught in the course

 ### Files used
 Include the files used